vikrantkode/video-library/comments.md

 favicon added

-new : delete video after incheck from playlist new : removed seaech bar
+new : delete video after incheck from playlist new : removed search bar